browserengineering/book/book/scheduling-and-threading.md

 come up with a simple scheduling algorithm that does a good job at balancing these two needs.

-* *Networking thread*: Real browsers tend to have a separate thread for networking (and other I/O) instead of creating a one thread per request.
+* *Threaded loading*: When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
+This is unnecessarily slow, especially on a bad network.
+Sending off all the network requests in parallel would speed up loading substantially (and all modern browsers do so).
+Now that we have threads available, this optimization is straightforward; implement it.
+(Tip: it may be convenient to use the `join` method on a `Thread`, which will block the thread calling `join` until the other thread completes.
+This will allow you to still have a single `load` method that only returns once everything is done.)

-   Implement a third thread with an event loop and put all networking tasks (including HTML and script fetches) on it.
+   If you want an additional challenge, try this: real browsers tend to have a separate thread for networking (and other I/O) instead of creating a one thread per request.
+Tasks are added to this thread in a similar fashion to the main thread.
+Implement a third *networking* thread and put all networking tasks on it.

 * *Fine-grained dirty bits*: at the moment, the browser always re-runs the entire rendering pipeline if anything changed.
 For example, it re-rasters